fraley/rota/howto/welcome.md

   * log into [BenchApp](https://www.benchapp.com/) (if you are already logged in, log out and then log back in)
   * look for a chevron (drop down menu) in the upper left corner of dashboard and pick **Vallco Morning Pickup**

-Please note, that the **BenchApp** email may be in your spam folder, if so, please adjust spam settings.
+Please note, **BenchApp** email may be in your spam folder, if so, please adjust spam settings.

 For the rest of this document, **BenchApp** will be referred to as [InviteApp](#benchapp).